GulbeEvija/Game-Monicas-roommate/README.md

   * when button is clicked then function gets called out
   * inside each function are written specific details via setAttribute and innerHTML
 * I had a challenge with video sound, therefore I fixed it by having two separate buttons for sound off and on
-* In the future I hope to add one button which turns sound on and off.
+* In the future I hope to add one button which turns sound on and off!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>